cmudrc/pied-piper/docs/source/step-by-step.rst

         report=True
     )

-When the infrastructure is baked, it is ready to be used.
-User can visualize the infrastructure using the `show` method, and by printing the infrastructure object directly, they can see a summary of the infrastructure elements.
+When the infrastructure is baked, it is ready to be used User can visualize the infrastructure using the `show` method, and by printing the infrastructure object directly, they can see a summary of the infrastructure elements.

 .. code-block:: python